quintel/documentation/docs/contrib/gql.md

 ```

 #### IF(condition, true_stmt, false_stmt)

-If the condition is true, the true_stmt is returned, if the condition is false, the false_stmt is retunred.
+If the condition is true, the true_stmt is returned, if the condition is false, the false_stmt is returned.

 ```ruby
 IF(EQUALS(1,1),3,4)
 => 3 --> EQUALS(1,1) returns 'true', so 3 is returned.